kiwiz-dev/scrap-io-apidoc/source/index.html.md

 }
 ```

-Get data for one google place.
+This endpoint allows you to get all data related to a google place (by google_id or place_id).

 <aside class="notice">
   Status can be either: